-(b) 2018-19 Strategies ☐ Met GNT/CI: no enhanced/additional strategies needed A mailing advertising the school and application process will be sent to families with students in the Lawrence Public Schools.
-Leaflet/information distribution will include postings at social service agencies in the community (for example, Greater Lawrence Family Health Centers, Boys/Girls Club, MA Department of Transitional Assistance).
-Leaflet distribution will include students in preschool programs that serve a high percentage of families who qualify for financial assistance, including Community Day Learning. () () Disseminate recruitment materials and develop contacts with the local community (a) CHART data action agency (Greater Lawrence Community Action Council) to encourage referrals of low-income families served through their WIC (Women, Infants and Children) School percentage: 47.9% and Fuel Assistance programs.
-GNT percentage: 53.7 Identify contact persons at the Lawrence Housing Authority (LHA), to provide them with information regarding the schools, programs, lottery dates, and informational CI percentage: 56.8% with information regarding the schools, programs, lottery dates, and informational sessions for low-income families who live in the 4 affordable housing projects owned and operated by the LHA, and the Section 8 housing voucher program that The school is below CI families access through the LHA. percentages Work with Resource and Referral agency to send mailings specifically targeting voucher recipient families.
-Made contact with community resources used by low income families, including SNAP (Supplemental Nutrition Assistance Program) food stamp programs, food pantries, thrift shops, social service agencies.
-Provide contact persons with flyers and information regarding enrollment, information sessions, etc. Provided child care at one or more information sessions.
-Provided child care at one or more information sessions. (c) 2019-20 Additional Strategy(ies), if needed ☑ Did not meet GNT/CI: additional and/or enhanced strategies below: Promotional materials and Open House announcements made at local Head Start Promotional materials and Open House announcements made at local Head Start sites. • (d) 2018-19 Strategies Leaflets/information distributed will highlight the school's use of assessment data Students who are sub- to identify and respond to the learning needs of every student. proficient Presentations will incorporate the school's efforts to continuously monitor students' academic progress and instructional methods to address the needs of any student who is not making adequate progress. (e) 2018-19 Strategies The schools will attract/enroll a population of students who are at risk of dropping out of school, with risk factors including low socioeconomic status, low education Students at risk of level of parents, family disruption, low achievement in school, having a learning dropping out of school disability or emotional disturbance, and low engagement with school. • Leaflet distribution will include postings at social service agencies in the community, including those listed above serving families in need of financial assistance and children with special needs as well as ValleyWorks Career Center.
-Students who have (f) 2018-19 Strategies dropped out of school Not applicable
+(a) CHART data School percentage: 47.9% GNT percentage: 53.7 Cl percentage: 56.8% The school is below Cl percentages (b) 2018-19 Strategies sites.
+Students who are sub- proficient (d) 2018-19 Strategies Leaflets/information distributed will highlight the school's use of assessment data to identify and respond to the learning needs of every student.
+Presentations will incorporate the school's efforts to continuously monitor students' academic progress and instructional methods to address the needs of any student who is not making adequate progress.
+Students at risk of dropping out of school (e) 2018-19 Strategies The schools will attract/enroll a population of students who are at risk of dropping out of school, with risk factors including low socioeconomic status, low education level of parents, family disruption, low achievement in school, having a learning disability or emotional disturbance, and low engagement with school.
+Leaflet distribution will include postings at social service agencies in the community, including those listed above serving families in need of financial assistance and children with special needs as well as ValleyWorks Career Center.
+Students who have dropped out of school (f) 2018-19 Strategies Not applicable